sksohel27/COMSYS-HAckhathon/README.md

 ## 🤝 Contributing
 We welcome PRs!
 Fork, branch, and submit.
 Focus on ethical AI enhancements (e.g., bias audits).

-## 📄 License
-MIT License – Free to use, modify, and distribute.

 ## 🌟 Acknowledgments
 - #COMSYS-HAckhathon organizers for the inspiring challenge.
 - Scikit-learn & NLTK teams for robust tools.
-- Our team: [Your Name] – Lead ML Engineer.
+- Our team: sksohel27 – Lead ML Engineer.

 ---

 *Built with ❤️ during #COMSYS-HAckhathon.
 Let's AI for good! 🚀*

-[Star this repo](https://github.com/yourusername/comsys-hackathon) if it sparks ideas!
+[Star this repo](https://github.com/sksohel27/COMSYS-HAckhathon) if it sparks ideas!